-Research in the laboratory concerns cognitive mechanisms of brain function.
-Our aim is to understand the dynamic operations within cortico-thalamic loops in sensory systems and cortical networks related to attention and cognitive control.
+Research in the laboratory concerns the network mechanisms of brain function.
+Our aim is to understand the dynamic operations within cortico-thalamic loops in sensory systems and cortical networks related to sensory processing, and higher cognitive functions.
 Using electrophysiological recording techniques in animals and humans and neuroinformatic methods for data analysis we are trying to correlate the specific activation of known neuronal networks with their behavioural context.

 Information processing in the cortico-thalamic part of somatosensory system